Modbury Tithe Map (1841)

 - Any further remarks.

 The apportionment schedule has being transcribed by volunteers and entered into a database.
-This database can be searched here.

 For more information about tithe maps, visit the Devon Records Office website.